growthbook/growthbook-js/README.md

     key: string;
     // Number of variations, or an array with more detailed info for each variation
     variations: number | DetailedVariationInfo[];
-    // "draft" is only considered when forcing a variation via querystring (for QA)
+    // "running" is always active, "draft" is only active during QA. "stopped" is only active when forcing a winning variation
     status: "draft" | "running" | "stopped";
     // What percent of users should be included in the experiment.
 Float from 0 to 1. coverage?: number;